MEM2677/entando-spid-integration-bundle/README.md

 ent prj pbs-init
 ```

-Provide all the requested data (essentially everything to push on the repository):
+Provide all the requested information:

 ```shell
 Please provide the URL of the publication repository: <MY_COMPANY_REPO>